 An Airport Master Plan was developed and endorsed by Council in 2015.
-This plan is used to guide staff in priorities of the airport development, and is also used as support for seeking funding opportunities for future development
+This plan is used to guide staff in priorities of the airport development, and is also used as support for seeking funding opportunities for future development.

-The public toilet facilities were not identified as a priority project in the original plan, however the need to upgrade this facility in recent years has become more prominent as the public toilets are currently in poor condition and lack disabled access.
+The public toilet facilities were not identified in the original plan, however the need to upgrade this facility in recent years has become more prominent as the public toilets are currently in poor condition and also lack disabled access.